 The National Pension System (NPS) is liquid and allows for early withdrawal.
 There is now no policy on loans against the NPS, although this may change in the future.

-If you retire before 60, you will be required to use 80 per cent savings in your Tier-I account to purchase the annuity.
-You will be able to withdraw the balance 20 per cent of your savings as a lump sum.
+If you retire before the age of 60, you must utilize 80 per cent of your Tier-I account funds to purchase the annuity.
+You will be able to take a lump-sum withdrawal of the remaining 20% of your funds.